Tomas0413/Navigation/REPORT.md

 * I would like to spend some time and train an agent from raw pixels
 * I would like to spend some time and compare the performance of the agent to [Double DQN](https://arxiv.org/abs/1509.06461) and [Dueling DQN](https://arxiv.org/abs/1511.06581)
 * I'm also interested in exploring [Rainbow: Combining Improvements in Deep Reinforcement Learning](https://arxiv.org/abs/1710.02298)
-* Also, a colleague of mine is learning Unity and created a simple game, I'd like to apply what I learned and solve this gave using RL
+* Also, a colleague of mine is learning Unity and created a simple game, I'd like to apply what I learned to solve this game using RL